 - “Store Location” field within Product content type

-- For navigation of site
+- For navigation of a site

 - Using a reference field helps in:

 - Avoiding rework in case of changes: If there is any change in the referred entry, it automatically gets reflected in all the entries where it was referred.
-For example, if the author changes her profile image, it would reflect in all the entries where the author’s entry was referred.
+For example, if the author changes her profile image, it would reflect in all the entries where the author’s entry was referred to.

-- Avoiding manual work of adding data repeatedly: Instead of repeatedly adding author details on each blog post, simply select the relevant author entry from the list.
+- Avoiding manual work of adding data repeatedly: Instead of repeatedly adding author details on each blog post, select the relevant author entry from the list.

-- On the entry page, the options of the Select field can be displayed as either dropdown or radio buttons
+- On the entry page, the options of the Select field can be displayed as either dropdown or radio buttons.

-- When an option is selected, it stores the actual value of the selected option in the backend
+- When an option is selected, it stores the actual value of the selected option in the backend.

-- It is recommended to use when the choices are predefined and are not likely to change
+- It is recommended to use when the choices are predefined and are not likely to change.

 - Examples of usage: